Yang Wu (Former Yan)

-Yang Wu (died 367), courtesy name Shiqiu, was an official of Former Yan during the Sixteen Kingdoms period.
-Yang was one of the few officials of Yan who served four generations of Murong Hui's family, from Hui himself to his great-grandson, Murong Wei.
+Yang Wu (died 367), courtesy name Shiqiu, was an official of the Former Yan dynasty during the Sixteen Kingdoms period of China.
+Yang was one of the few officials of the Former Yan who served four generations of Murong Hui's family, from Murong Hui himself to his great-grandson, Murong Wei.
 He was favoured by all four rulers for his upright and reliable character, and the responsibilities that he held were equal to that of Murong Ke.
-Prior to Murong Jun's death in 360, Yang was among the few chosen people than Jun entrusted to act as regent to his child heir, Murong Wei.
+Prior to Murong Jun's death in 360, Yang was among the few chosen people that Murong Jun entrusted to act as regent to his child heir, Murong Wei.

 Life

 Service under Murong Hui

 Yang Wu was from Wuzhong County (無終; in present-day Ji County, Tianjin) in Youbeiping Commandery.
 His father, Yang Dan (陽耽), was initially the Administrator of Liaoxi for the Jin dynasty.
 In 313, Dan was captured in Yangle (陽樂; present-day Yi County, Liaoning) by Murong Han during a joint Murong-Tuoba attack on the Duan clan.
 Murong Hui treated Yang Dan well after his capture and was able to employ him into his administration.

 Since young, Yang Wu was honest and knowledgeable.
 He, too would serve in Murong Hui's governance, eventually rising to the rank of Attendant Officer With Separate Carriage of Pingzhou (平州, modern eastern Liaoning).
 During his tenure, Yang Wu helped maintain the peace and develop Murong Hui's territory.
 He would also offer Murong Hui with sound advice, earning the trust of his superior.